prsncat/soccer-formations-react/README.md

 - Frontend redirects to login.

 ### Important Production Notes
-For production, replace the in-memory user store with a database table such as:
+For production, replace the in-memory user store with a database table on PostgreSQL (GitHub login) :

 ```text
 sers